developermypos/myPOS-Smart-SDK/README.md

 ### SAM Module operation

 This functionality defines operations of built-in SAM 1 and SAM 2 modules.
-<br>*In order to use the functions listed above you need to have installed myPOS OS version 0.0.8. myPOS OS Version can be checked Only when device is in “Debug Mode” under “About” submenu in myPOS Terminal App.

 ##### 1. SAM Module operation